PXLAIRobotics/ROSNoeticDocker/README.md

   graphics.
 Although, any recent AMD or Intel GPU will also work flawlessly.

 ## Screenshots
-The end result will be a Ubuntu 20.04 Docker container capable of running ROS Noetic (GUI) systems.
+The end result will be an Ubuntu 20.04 Docker container capable of running ROS Noetic (GUI) systems.
 A few virtual worlds are also included.
 The following screenshots depict this perfectly.